Real-Dev-Squad/website-api-contracts/qr-code-auth/README.md

   - Attributes
     - **user_id** (required, string): Specifies the user id for the document.
     - **device_info** (required, string): Specifies the device information associated with the authentication.
+    - **device_id** : Specifies the ID of the User' device whose device id will be unique.

 - **Headers**
   - Content-Type: application/json
 - **Cookie**